 Tilak joined dZi in 2019 and serves as the Community Infrastructure Manager.
 A civil engineer, Tilak is responsible for planning, designing, and managing construction projects in our rural partner communities.
 His work helps communities access safe drinking water, construct irrigation systems, cross rivers with confidence by building truss bridges, and other infrastructure improvements by growing their own capacity to construct and repair projects themselves.
 Before joining dZi, Tilak worked with the United Nations Development Programme and the Nepal Red Cross Society on infrastructure construction and disaster relief projects in rural Nepal.
 When he isn’t working, Tilak enjoys expanding his mind through reading and supporting his favorite football team, Liverpool.

-As dZi’s Field Supervisor, Jibanath is responsible for coordinating with the local government and dZi’s NGO partners to ensure the proper execution of projects in Aiseulkharka Rural Municipality, Khotang District.
+As dZi’s Rural Municipality Coordinator, Jibanath is responsible for coordinating with the local government and dZi’s NGO partners to ensure the proper execution of projects in Aiseulkharka Rural Municipality, Khotang District.
 Jibanath brings over eight years of experience to his role and values dZi’s commitment to community leadership and project transparency.
 Whether during one of dZi’s projects or on his own time, Jibanath is passionate about advocating for the rights and well-being of marginalized groups.
 After hours, he enjoys reading about history and different civilizations.

 Satananda leads dZi’s Agriculture Program.
 With over 20 years of experience in sustainable agriculture development, he is deeply dedicated to helping communities find connection and economic empowerment through the earth.
 Satananda brings extensive experience in organic farming, beekeeping, and native bee conservation experience to dZi’s mountainous partner communities.
 In addition to increasing rural food security, Satananda’s focus on agricultural value chain development has allowed him to implement important programs that grow livelihoods.
 Supporting our incredible team of Agriculture Technicians, he is constantly looking for new tools and techniques to help increase sustainable harvests.
 Satananda loves dZi’s family environment, supportive staff culture, and community-centered mission.
 When he isn’t working, he enjoys beekeeping, visiting new cultures and landscapes in Nepal, and training for his next ultramarathon.